-If you don’t want to invest in an S&P 500 index fund then you can buy individual S&P 500 stocks.
+If you don’t want to invest in an S&P 500 fund then you can buy individual S&P 500 stocks.

 - Sign up and fund your account.
 You’ll need to provide some personal details and information about how you’ll fund your account.
 If you’re buying US stocks you may also need to fill out a W-8BEN form.

 - Find a stock you want to invest in.
-Research some of the shares you’re interested in and find them on your chosen platform.
+Research some of the shares you’re interested in and find it on your chosen platform.
 We’ve listed some of the largest stocks on the index below.

 - Choose how much you want to invest or how many shares you want.
 The platform should tell you how much this will cost you.